 Gregory J. Heath, Clerk/Finance Director

-I, Gregory J. Heath, Clerk/Finance Directonthe foregoing Ordinance No. 046-14 was duly public general circulation in said City, on the day of further certify the compliance with rules established Napoleon Ohio and the laws of the State of Ohio per ; & I I in Chapter 103 of the Codified Ordinances Of
+I, Gregory J. Heath, Clerk/Finance Director of the City of Napoleon, do hereby certify the foregoing Ordinance No. 046-14 was duly published in the Northwest Signal, a newspaper of general circulation in said City, on the day of,,; & I further certify the compliance with rules established in Chapter 103 of the Codified Ordinances C Napoleon Ohio and the laws of the State of Ohio pertaining to Public Meetings.

 Gregory J. Heath, Clerk/Finance Director